xavierthomas22/MAViC/README.md

 This is the offical codebase for the work "MAViC: Multimodal Active Learning for Video Captioning" (arxiv link to be added)

-We use the codebase introduced by SwinBERT (https://github.com/microsoft/SwinBERT) for our experiments.
-Refer the details mentioned there to train the model for the MSRVTT and MSVD Datasets.
+We base our code on SwinBERT (https://github.com/microsoft/SwinBERT).
+Refer the details mentioned there for more instructions on how to download datasets, and train models.

-We explore active learning for video captioning in this work, and have introduced a novel method named MAViC, which utilises our proposed Semantically Aware Sequential Entropy (SASE) acquisition function to discourage querying less-informative samples which exhibit high entropy due to semantically similar captions.
+Through this work we explore active learning for video captioning, and have introduced a novel method named MAViC, which utilises our proposed Semantically Aware Sequential Entropy (SASE) acquisition function to discourage querying less-informative samples which exhibit high entropy due to semantically similar captions.
 We also extended our approach to capture the model uncertainty in the visual dimension by feature perturbation (M-SASE-FP) and model perturbation (M-SASE-MP) and propose multimodal extension of SASE termed as M-SASE in our study.

 ## To Run MAViC